-Sir John Yeamans, Governor of South Carolina was born in Bristol, England, about 1605 and he died in Barbados in 1674.
+Sir John Yeamans, Governor of South Carolina, was born in Bristol, England in February of 1611 and he died in South Carolina in August of 1674.
 He was the son of a cavalier, and, not being in good circumstances, emigrated to Barbados and became a planter.

 Not all their request was granted, but Sir John Yeaman was appointed their governor, with a jurisdiction that extended from Cape Fear to San Marco.
 A new county was established and named Clarendon.
 In the autumn of 1665 he arrived from Barbados with a group of emigrants and founded a town on the south bank of Cape Fear River that proved so utter a failure that even its site is now in dispute.
 [Website Author's Note - the location is NOT in dispute.
-Archeological digs are ongoing.]
+Archeological digs have been concluded with fairly accurate locations of several foundations and remnants of chimneys.]

 Yet the settlement flourished for a time, and exported boards, staves, and shingles to the parent colony.
 Emigration increased, and in 1666 the plantation is said to have contained over 800 souls.
 Yeamans seems to have managed affairs satisfactorily, but after a time he returned to the West Indies.